Search

 There are taxable and non-taxable bonds.
 Tax-exempt bonds are issued by government entities and the interest received is not taxed by the federal government.
 If the bond is issued in your home state, you might also avoid state income taxes.

-Bands can be categorized by maturity.
+Bonds can be categorized by maturity.
 Short-term bonds mature in less than 5 years, medium-term, 5-10 years, while long-term bonds go up to 30 years.

 Are Bonds a Good Investment?